A World That Is Still So New

 At The Connectivity Center, we have used our unequalled perspective on the nexus between users and technology to assemble, develop, maintain, and expedite a resource for cyber defense, protection, and security information and products you can rely on immediately.
 Our experience, perspective, and ongoing awareness extends from the time when servers began replacing mainframes, and dispersed computer operations vastly and rapidly expanded the exposure to mishaps and threats, all the way through today and tomorrow in an unbroken continuum of expertise.
 And this perspective is yours, at your service.

-From the USB port blockers, network port locks, and usb port locks that facilitate mobility and collegial computer utility, to the cables that connect computers to networks, The Connectivity Center is ready today, with an array of products and knowledge that can help you secure that front door of cybersecurity, and answer your need for cyber defense, protection, and security information.
+From the network port locks and USB port locks that facilitate mobility and collegial computer utility, to the cables that connect computers to networks, The Connectivity Center is ready today, with an array of products and knowledge that can help you secure that front door of cybersecurity, and answer your need for cyber defense, protection, and security information.

 Let’s get acquainted and go to work.